-It is located right on the Mara River in the heart of the Maasai Mara Reserve.
+It is located right on the Mara River in the heart of the Masai Mara National Park.

-If you visit us in the months of June to October you can experience the unique wonder of the Big Migration.
+If you visit us in the months of July to October you can experience the unique wonder of the Great Migration.

 Approximately 1.3 million gnus, over 200,000 zebras and 350,000 gazelles and antelopes migrate from the Serengeti in Tanzania to Maasai Mara.
 There they have to cross the Mara River which forms a natural barrier for the wild animals.